factorial-io/phabalicious/readme.md

 * Run `phab list` to get a list of all available commands.
 * run `phab help <command>` to get some help for a given command.

+## Shell autocompletion

+Add this to your shell-startup script:

+* for fish-shells

+        phab _completion --generate-hook --shell-type fish | source

+  * for zsh/bash-shells

+        source <(phab _completion --generate-hook)

 ## Updating phab

 * Run `phab self-update`, this will download the latest release from GitHub.